Fall

 3. Mullica Hill for antique lovers

-5. Princeton with historic sites, museums, and good places to eat out
+5. Princeton for historic sites, museums, and good places to eat

-7. Hoboken with perfect views of Manhattan skyline
+7. Hoboken for perfect views of the Manhattan skyline

-8. Trenton with important historical sites and museums
+8. Trenton for important historical sites and museums

 1. Vernon

-If the fall season is your choice to visit New Jersey, make sure you add Vernon to your list.
-You can enjoy scenic rides, go hiking on the Appalachian Trail, boating on Wawayanda State Park, or golfing.
-Then, after a busy day, you can relax in some of the highly-rated restaurants in the area, such as The Lamp Post Inn or the Hawk’s Nest.
+The fall season is the perfect time to visit Vernon, NJ.
+You can enjoy scenic rides, go hiking on the Appalachian Trail, go boating in Wawayanda State Park, or do some golfing.
+Then, after a busy day, you can relax in some of the highly-rated restaurants in the area, such as The Lamp Post Inn or the Hawk’s Nest at Mountain Creek Resort.

-If you plan to stay for a night or a couple of nights here, we recommend getting accommodation at Alpine Haus Bed and Breakfast Inn.
-The views this place offers of the Pochuk Mountains, especially during fall, are breathtaking.
-Enjoy the scene while eating breakfast, delicious homemade cookies while drinking your morning cup of tea.
+If you plan to stay for a night or two, we recommend the Alpine Haus Bed and Breakfast Inn.
+The views the inn offers of the Pochuk Mountains, especially during fall, are breathtaking.
+Enjoy the scene while eating breakfast and enjoying your morning cup of tea.

 2. Barnegat Light